In this blog post

 Challenges to Achieving a Comprehensive Cross-Domain Topology

-Information Lives in Silos
+Information lives in silos

 In the modern business environment, the silo situation is exacerbated, particularly because there are so many tools for monitoring and understanding the environment.
 While this type of monitoring produces useful data, it's often limited to a small part of the environment and not integrated with data from the rest of the system.
 What results are sets of disconnected data.
 The lack of integration makes it hard to see how different systems impact each other.
+When issues occur between silos that have inter-dependencies, forget about quickly finding root cause.

 Humans are creatures of habit, and habit doesn’t like change.
 If you rely on humans to update your topology, you will fail.
-Topology needs to be agile, reflexive, and even proactive in the way it solves business problems.
+Topology needs to be agile, reflexive and even proactive in the way it solves business problems.